The Trusted Kernel

 a given type.
 Together they implement the full type-checking

-discipline of the six rules.
+discipline of the thirteen rules.

 3.1 What this layer DOES NOT do